ZeroSync/ZeroSync/README.md

-# SIBD
+# ZEROSYNC

-## Succinct Initial Block Download using STARK-proofs
+## An alternative to Bitcoins initial block download using STARK-proofs that verify the correctness of a corresponding chainstate
-SIBD will allow to download the latest state of the Bitcoin Blockchain and a verifiable proof attesting its correctness.
+Zerosync will allow to download the latest state of the Bitcoin Blockchain and a verifiable proof attesting its correctness.
 Instead of validating every block and included transaction only the STARK-proof has to be verified.

+This will be achieved with a full node implememtation in Cairo.
+In the current state we implemented a light client in Cairo that we will now expand with functionalities.

+The original light client was a relay/bridge implementation that made Bitcoin blocks available on Ethereum (e.g. for SPV) and is available in the `relay` branch.

 **In general, all of this is experimental research code and not to be used in production!**